 The Rincon de la Vieja Volcano is part of the areas protected by the Costa Rican Government under the National Park regime.
 A regional administration organization manages and protects the Rincon de la Vieja National Park, the Santa Rosa National Park, and the last area covered the Rincon Cacao Biological Corridor.
 In 1999 UNESCO has recognized the Guanacaste Conservation Area (ACG)

 a Natural World Heritage Site.
-It is located 27 Km northeast of Liberia.
+It is located 264 km from San Jose and 27 Km northeast of Liberia.

 Within the park, 257 species of birds have been sighted, including the Three-wattled Bellbird, Great Curassow, Black-faced Solitaire, Montezuma Oropendola, Bank Swallow, Emerald Toucanet, Elegant Trogon, Blue-throated Goldentail, Spectaled Owl, White-fronted Amazon and Guaco.

 Some other mammals found here include the Red Brocket Deer, Collared Peccary, Agouti, Tayra, Northern Tamandua, Two-Toed Sloth, and Howler, White-faced and Spider monkeys.
 Insects are very numerous and include four species of the abundant and beautiful morpho butterflies.

 You will also be able to find through the foliage a large variety of plant species such as the Guaria Morada Orchid (national flower) which can be easily recognized by its light purple color.

 Meaning of the Volcano’s Name